noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 # running Nomad without root requires adding nomad to the docker group
 sudo usermod -G docker -a nomad
 ```

+## best practices/gotchas

+- you will need to refactor your applications to consume nomad runtime vars to fully realize the nomads functionality
+- when using nomad_ip and nomad_port vars, ensure nomad clients can communicate with each other

 ## architecture